 WBS/WBBS results for this species show a decline from 1985 onwards (after a more gradual increase) that has yet to be explained.
 This decline is also evident in BBS squares in England though not in Scotland.
 Poorer breeding success and reduced survival of first-year birds over the winter in West Africa were both suggested as possible reasons for the failure of the Peak District population to recover after a hard-weather event in 1989 (Holland & Yalden 2002).
 The reasons for poor recruitment to the breeding population are hard to assess in the absence of firm information on where British birds spend the winter (Dougall et al. 2010).
-UK clutch sizes appear to have shown a slight decline since the 1960s.
+UK clutch sizes appear to have shown a slight decline from the 1960s to the 1990s, which has since been almost reversed, although this is based on a small sample.
 Following declines during the 1990s in the large Swedish and Finnish populations, the European status of this species is no longer considered 'secure' (BirdLife International 2004).
-There has been widespread moderate decline across Europe since 1980 (PECBMS 2016a).
+There has been widespread moderate decline across Europe since 1980 (PECBMS 2017a).
 The species was moved from the green to the amber list in 2009 on the strength of its declines in UK and across Europe.